babynus/projeqtor/branches/V8.4/projeqtor/docs/user/Gui.rst

          * click on the button "View the list of subscriptions" in the subscription menu

-         * In the user settings of the :ref:`Miscellaneous section<userparam_miscelleaneous>`, click on the "Show subscription list" button.
+         * In the user settings of the :ref:`automation section<UP-automation>`, click on the "Show subscription list" button.

       .. figure:: /images/GUI/GUI_BOX_ListSubscribe.png
          :alt: Dialog box - Display list of tracked items